ecg-icas/icas/src/source/reference/get-campaign-views-performance.rst

 ===================   =======================================================================================================================================================================================
 Value                 Description
 ===================   =======================================================================================================================================================================================
-HighCtr               Default.
+highCtr               Default.
 Ads that have the highest CTR value in the selected date range.
-Ads without any traffic are not included.
-LowCtr                Ads that have the lowest CTR value in the selected date range.
-Ads without any traffic are not included.
-HighUrlCtr            Ads that have the highest URL CTR value in the selected date range.
-Ads without any traffic are not included.
-LowUrlCtr             Ads that have the lowest URL CTR value in the selected date range.
-Ads without any traffic are not included.
-HighUrlClicks         Ads that have the highest number of URL clicks in the selected date range.
-Ads without any traffic are not included.
-HighClicks            Ads that have the highest number of clicks in the selected date range.
-Ads without any traffic are not included.
-HighECpc              Ads that have the highest ECPC (effective Cost-Per-Click, or the click cost for a URL click) value in the selected date range.
-Ads without any traffic are not included.
-LowECpc               Ads that have the lowest ECPC (effective Cost-Per-Click, or the click cost for a URL click) value in the selected date range.
-Ads without any traffic are not included.
-HighSpend             Ads that have the highest spend in the selected date range.
+Ads without any traffic are not included. lowCtr                Ads that have the lowest CTR value in the selected date range.
+Ads without any traffic are not included. highUrlCtr            Ads that have the highest URL CTR value in the selected date range.
+Ads without any traffic are not included. lowUrlCtr             Ads that have the lowest URL CTR value in the selected date range.
+Ads without any traffic are not included. highUrlClicks         Ads that have the highest number of URL clicks in the selected date range.
+Ads without any traffic are not included. highClicks            Ads that have the highest number of clicks in the selected date range.
+Ads without any traffic are not included. highECpc              Ads that have the highest ECPC (effective Cost-Per-Click, or the click cost for a URL click) value in the selected date range.
+Ads without any traffic are not included. lowECpc               Ads that have the lowest ECPC (effective Cost-Per-Click, or the click cost for a URL click) value in the selected date range.
+Ads without any traffic are not included. highSpend             Ads that have the highest spend in the selected date range.
 Ads without any traffic are not included.
 ===================   =======================================================================================================================================================================================

 .. include:: ./leniency.rst